urbit/bridge/README.md

 1. `cd` into the `bridge-$version` directory
 2. Run `python3 -m http.server 5000 --bind 127.0.0.1`
-3. Navigate to http://localhost:5000 using a web browser to access Bridge
+3. Navigate to http://localhost:5000 using a web browser to access Bridge (we recommend using Firefox or Chrome)

 #### Running Bridge with Ledger support